Klipper3d/klipper/docs/FAQ.md

 command) then the motors will need to be homed again prior to movement.

-If you want to move the head after canceling a print via Octoprint, consider changing the Octoprint cancel sequence to do that for you.
-It's configured in Octoprint via a web browser under:
+If you want to move the head after canceling a print via OctoPrint, consider changing the OctoPrint cancel sequence to do that for you.
+It's configured in OctoPrint via a web browser under:
 Settings->GCODE Scripts

 If you want to move the head after a print finishes, consider adding